oslab-swrc/timestone_optimized_btree/README.md

 This repository provide the header file of btree to which timestone is applied.

-It is proviced under the terms of Apache 2.0 License
+It is provided under the terms of Apache 2.0 License

 ## How to use